bd/twidor/README.md

 On windows, download and run the Twidor-setup.exe installer.

-On Debian stretch, download the twidor-x.x.deb.
+On Debian or Ubuntu, download the twidor-x.x.deb.
 To install and run it one may use:

     dpkg -i twidor-x.x.deb
     twidor

-On other Linux, OSX, and unix variants, download Twidor.jar from the above link, install Java, and invoke the application using javaw.
-For example, on Debian or Ubuntu, one may use:
+On other Linux, OSX, and unix variants, download Twidor.jar from the above link, install openjdk-8-jre, and invoke the application using:

-    sudo apt install openjdk-8-jre
-    javaw -jar Twidor.jar
+    java -jar Twidor.jar

 Feedback and reports of issues are welcome [here](https://github.com/rich-murphey/twidor/issues).